emsuru/charlie-02-data-analysis/README.md

 The most challenging part for me was accepting just **how much** of EDA is iterative.
 It was especially hard to accept that I may discover something towards the end of the exploration, or at a very advanced phase, which will require me to redo everything once more.

+To check out my work, open any of the three EDA Jupyter notebooks.

 ## Visuals

 ![graph](graphs/median_prices_by_property_category_and_region.png)